We are getting a look at the first Metro Vancouver MUJI store, scheduled to open at Metrotown Saturday, August 26 at 10 a.m.

 The 7,770 sq. feet store will be on the ground level in the Hudson’s Bay wing, below the food court.

-The store will be the first MUJI location to open in the Vancouver area, and will offer the full range of merchandise including household goods, apparel and food.
+The Metrotown location will offer the full range of merchandise, including household goods like furniture and accessories, apparel and food.

 “Since we opened our first store in 2014, we received many requests from Vancouver and we know that people have been waiting for us,” said Toru Akita, president of MUJI Canada.
 “We are extremely excited to finally bring MUJI to Vancouver.
 While we know we already have fans in Vancouver, we hope to also share our philosophy with people who don’t know us yet.”